FormerLurker/ArcWelderLib/readme.md

 1. Edit your current process settings.
 2. Click on the *Scripts* tab.
-3. Add the following command (your path to arcwelder may be different) like so:
+3. Add the following command (your path to ArcWelder may be different) like so:
 ```
 c:\ArcWelder.exe "[output_filepath]"
 ```
 **Important Note**: The quotes around the [output_filepath] tag are CRITICAL!
-Omitting these will lead to intermittant issues depending on your gocde path and file name.
+Omitting these will lead to intermittent issues depending on your gocde path and file name.
 Also, **DO NOT** hard code an output path or file name.
 Simplify3D will automatically replace the token **[output_filepath]** with the path and file name of our output file.

 4. Now click 'OK' to save your settings change, load and slice a file, and save it somewhere.
 Open it up and verify that the ArcWelder header appears at the top of your file.
 It should look like this:
 ```